-As part of our contribution to the ambitions of the 2015 Paris Climate Agreement we remain committed to our target of becoming climate neutral across our global operations by 2050.
-As such, we aim to further reduce emissions and drive our competitive advantage through our ability to offer accessible, low-carbon solutions to our clients.
+We remain committed to our ambition to become climate neutral within our operations and drive competitive advantage through our ability to offer low-carbon solutions to our clients.

 Road to net-zero